General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Methods

 \subsection{PCA analysis}

-Our aim is to extend the method of \cite{Penke7569} to gray-matter imaging by introducing a general gray-matter microstructure factor (GMF), constructed by conducting a PCA analysis of individual NODDI parameter estimates across gray-matter regions.
+Our aim is to extend the method of \cite{Penke7569} to gray-matter imaging by introducing a general gray-matter microstructure factor (GMF), constructed by performing PCA on individual NODDI parameter estimates across gray-matter regions.
 More specifically, each GMF is derived from region-averaged NODDI parameters $f_\text{iso}$, $f_\text{icvf}$ and ODI.
 PCA is performed along the dimension indexing cortical region, and the first principal component is selected as the general factor.
 See Fig. \ref{fig:params-per-reg} for the aggregated per-region NODDI estimates for all subjects.
 This generates, for each subject, three values corresponding to a weighted average of each NODDI parameter.
 We remind the reader that each subject's GMF is thus guaranteed to lie in the direction corresponding to maximal variance among subjects within the space of cortical regions.
+Furthermore, we note that by definition, all NODDI parameters are normalized to the unit interval $[0,1]$ and thus PCA sensitivity to scale variation is not a concern.
 The role of this microstructure factor in driving cognitive effects is suggested by significant correlations with a subset of age-adjusted cognitive scores (obtained from HCP-YA data release).
-We utilize age-adjusted scores in our study so as to eliminate age as an additional covariate.
+We utilize age-adjusted scores in our study to control for age as a covariate.

-We additionally filter out voxels with extremal values of ODI and $f_\text{icvf}$ (below $0.03$ and above $0.95$).
-These values are anatomically unreasonable but can appear due to misregistration, typically in inferior regions such as the entorhinal cortex and temporal pole due to distortion from the nasal cavity.
-Alternatively, high values can appear in single-voxel loci as artifacts from the NODDI fitting scheme, i.e., local minima in the optimization procedure.
-The thresholds were chosen by visually inspecting the distributions in microstructure estimates and approximating the locations of minima that signal bimodality.
+We additionally truncate outlier voxels with extremal values of ODI and $f_\text{icvf}$ (below $0.03$ and above $0.95$).
+These values are anatomically unreasonable but can appear as a result of misregistration, typically in inferior regions such as the entorhinal cortex and temporal pole , owing to distortion from the nasal cavity.
+Alternatively, spurious high values can appear in individual voxels as artifacts from the NODDI fitting scheme, i.e., local minima in the optimization procedure.
+Truncation is applied per-subject, and truncation bounds were chosen by directly inspecting the data, and lie outside the bulk microstructural signal.
+For a typical subject this is at least $\approx1.6$ standard deviations away from the mean NODDI parameter value.
+As we are only interested in the mean value for each NODDI parameter, this truncation procedure eliminates outlier bias from our study.